sparkmeter/sink/docs/protocol.md

 The attributes are:
 * protocol version - the version of Sink the client is requesting to use
+* client_instance_id - the instance_id of the client itself
-* instance_id - the instance_id of the clients last connection if there has been one
+* server_instance_id - the server_instance_id of the last successful connection if there has been one
 * application_version - the application version running on the client

-The instance_id is intended to prevent devices who may authenticate fine, but had been connected to different instances before.
+The instance_ids are intended to prevent devices who may authenticate fine, but had been connected to different instances before.
 For example, if a device used to connect to a staging environment also has somehow has credentials in production or if a device was wiped and no longer has the same history the server expects.